devCodeCamp is closed

 Where does devCodeCamp have campuses?

-devCodeCamp has in-person campuses in Milwaukee. devCodeCamp also has a remote classroom so students can learn online.
+devCodeCamp has an in-person campus in Milwaukee. devCodeCamp also has a remote classroom so students can learn online.

 Is devCodeCamp legit?